 The Board of Directors is quorate when more than half of its members are present.

-The Board shall confirm a charter that defines the authorisations of the Board of Directors and the Managing Director.
+The Board shall confirm a charter that defines the authorisations of the Board of Directors and the CEO.

 In addition to the matters specified in the Companies Act, the general meeting: